Blog Layout

 • Information on lead paint.
 Were the houses landlords are planning to rent out built before 1978?
 If so, chances are the paint used had lead.
 Exposure to lead can be a major health hazard to the tenant.
 Even small amounts of chips and dust of paint containing it can be hazardous, especially to children.
 For this reason, landlords must give notice to their tenant know if the local residential property contains lead paint or not.

-• The occurrence of death in the unit.
+• The occurrence of death in/on the property.
 Has someone ever died at the residential property you’re trying to rent out?
-If so, that is information your tenant must know before signing the lease agreement.
+If so, that is information your tenant must know before signing the lease or rental agreement.
 However, this may not be necessary if the cause of death was AIDS as per state laws.

 california rental laws